Powerhouse Hobbs: Various feuds (2022–2025)

-The Opps (2025–present)

-The Opps (Katsuyori Shibata (left), Samoa Joe (center), and Hobbs (right)) as AEW World Trios Champions in July 2025 at All In: Texas.
+The Opps; departure (2025–2026)

 In April 2025 at Dynamite: Spring BreakThru, Hobbs (substituting for the injured Hook) teamed with The Opps (Katsuyori Shibata and Samoa Joe) to defeat the Death Riders for the AEW World Trios Championship.
-The next night at Collision: Spring BreakThru, Hobbs was officially inducted as a member of The Opps.
+The next night at Collision: Spring BreakThru, Hobbs was inducted as a member of The Opps.
 On May 25 at Double or Nothing, The Opps teamed with Kenny Omega, Swerve Strickland, and Willow Nightingale to defeat the Death Riders and The Young Bucks in an Anarchy in the Arena match.
 On July 12 at All In: Texas, The Opps successfully defended their titles against the Death Riders and Gabe Kidd.
-On August 24 at Forbidden Door Zero Hour, The Opps successfully defended their titles against Bullet Club War Dogs (Clark Connors, Drilla Moloney, and Robbie X).
-On October 18 at WrestleDream, The Opps turned heel after attacking "Hangman" Adam Page after Joe failed to defeat Page for the AEW World Championship.
+On August 24 at Forbidden Door Zero Hour, The Opps successfully defended their titles against Bullet Club War Dogs.

+On October 18 at WrestleDream, The Opps attacked "Hangman" Adam Page after Joe failed to defeat Page for the AEW World Championship, turning heel in the process.
+On January 14, 2026 taping of Collision: Maximum Carnage, the Opps lost the AEW World Trios Championship to Page and JetSpeed in a bout which aired on tape delay on January 17.
+This was Hobbs' final AEW appearance as his contract expired on January 15 and he elected not to re-sign, ending his near six-year tenure with AEW.

+WWE (2026–present)

+Immediately after departing AEW, Hobson signed a contract with WWE.
+On January 31, 2026 at Royal Rumble, Hobson–wrestling under the ring name Royce Keys–entered the Royal Rumble match at #14 and went on to eliminate Damian Priest, before being eliminated by Bronson Reed.
+After mainly performing in dark matches in February, March, and early April, Keys made his SmackDown debut on April 10, defeating Berto in a squash match and was later assigned to the SmackDown brand.
+On the April 17 episode of SmackDown, he won the André the Giant Memorial Battle Royal by last eliminating Talla Tonga.
+At Night 1 of SummerSlam on August 1, Keys teamed with Solo Sikoa and LA Knight to defeat Jacob Fatu and The Usos.
+That same month, Keys would turn heel and form "The 946" stable with OTM (Bronco Nima and Lucien Price), while also transferring to the Raw brand.

 Professional wrestling style and persona

-Hobbs wrestles in a "powerhouse" style.
-His finishing moves have included a falling powerslam named the "World's Most Dangerous Slam", a spinebuster, an Oklahoma Stampede, a frog splash, a torture rack, a burning hammer, and an emerald flowsion named the "Town Business".
+Hobson wrestles in a powerhouse style.
+His finishing moves have included a falling powerslam named the "World's Most Dangerous Slam", a spinebuster named the "Last Testament Spinebuster", an Oklahoma Stampede, a frog splash, a torture rack, a burning hammer, and an emerald flowsion named the "Town Business".
+His ring name in WWE, Royce Keys, is a tribute to his youngest son, Royce, and his mother's maiden name, Keys.